explosion/spacy-experimental/projects/span_boundary_detection/README.md

 # 🪐 spaCy Project: Span Boundary Detection

-This spaCy project presents a new experimental suggester that tries to learn span boundaries to produce more precise candidate spans.
+This project introduces a new experimental suggester that learns to predict span boundaries for more precise candidate spans.

 ## 📋 project.yml